 The Board has approved a conditional promise to give to the Hospital, in an amount up to \$30,000 to support existing and future research initiatives.
 The funding will be provided as the Hospital incurs the expenses and submits requests for funding to the Foundation.
 To the extent they are available, donor restricted funds will be used to satisfy this promise to give.
 Any remaining amounts will be funded using net assets without donor restrictions.
 The funding will be available over the five year period ending in January 2025.
-The Foundation transferred \$1,714 and \$6,131 to the Hospital under this agreement for the year ended June 30, 2023 and 2022.
-The Foundation has transferred a total of \$16,814 towards the \$30,000 goal at June 30,2023.
+The Foundation transferred \$3,407 and \$1,714 to the Hospital under this agreement for the years ended June 30, 2024 and 2023, respectively.
+The Foundation has transferred a total of \$20,221 towards the \$30,000 goal at June 30,2024.